 Write ONE monthly macro content piece (aka a blog post!) on a topic your people will care to read about.
 (For example, if you’re a brand designer, you could dish out knowledge on how to know when you’re ready for a rebrand OR why your business needs more than just a logo.)
 I say one to start because you can always build up from there.

 After you’ve written it, break up that macro content piece into three to four different, easy-to-digest social media captions to feature in your feed.
 An easy way to do this?
 Use your blog post headings as a guide!
-Personally, I’m a big fan of using a takeaway or two for a text graphic on Instagram (see here).
+Personally, I’m a big fan of using a takeaway or two for a text graphic on Instagram (check out this brilliant post from TONIC Site Shop).
 Oh, and while you probably want to send all that goodness out into the social media universe ASAP, limit it to one to two in a week to keep the momentum going.

 Can you keep it going from there?
 Absolutely!
 Promote your macro piece to your email list, too.
 Also, if you’ve been wanting to put Instagram’s video features to the test, go ahead and create a Reel or IG Stories series based on your recent blog post.

 The biggest takeaways here?
 Macro content eliminates the need to reinvent the wheel for every platform.
 Also, there’s no need to worry about bombarding your people with the same topic over and over again.